Georgia WIC recognizes human milk as the standard for infant feeding and nutrition.

 - Protections for Breastfeeding at Work in Georgia

-Breast milk provides the most complete form of nutrition for infants, including premature and sick newborns.
+Breast milk provides the most complete form of infant nutrition, including premature and sick newborns.
 There are rare exceptions when human milk is not recommended.
 Breast milk is not advisable if one or more of the following conditions is true:

 - An infant diagnosed with galactosemia